Women's Education Volunteer Program in Kenya - Nairobi

 Not all of the women this project works with suffer from HIV/AIDS; some have joined the centers to help improve their overall living situation and upskill with the goal of becoming financially independent.
 You may also help on community outreach work and HIV/AIDS education and feeding programs in wider local communities, schools, and slum areas.

-Why do Women's Education volunteering in Kenya with IVHQ?
+Why do Women's Education volunteering in Nairobi with IVHQ?

 When you volunteer with women in Kenya you’ll be adding value to the local community, while also developing personally and professionally by: